Best NBA Betting Promos & Apps: Best Bonus Offers for NBA Playoff Betting Odds Tonight

 It's time to hit the hardwood and wager using the best NBA betting promos for today's playoffs games with these exclusive NBA betting apps.

-Bet NBA odds on one or more of the playoff games scheduled for Tuesday: Bucks-Pacers, Grizzlies-Thunder and Timberwolves-Lakers.
-The Pacers, Thunder and Wolves all hold 1-0 series leads in these first-round matchups.
+Bet NBA odds on one or more of the playoff games scheduled for Wednesday: Heat-Cavs, Magic-Celtics and Warriors-Rockets.
+The Celtics, Cavs and Warriors all hold 1-0 series leads in these first-round matchups.

 You can start checking NBA Championship odds for futures wagers after you use your sports betting bonus welcome offer from the leading NBA betting promos.